-Black Eyed Peas Salad is a festive, black eyed peas recipe that can be served as a salsa, salad, or side dish.
+Black Eyed Peas Salad is a festive, black eyed peas recipe enjoyed as salsa, salad, or a side dish.
 Purple cabbage, bell pepper, carrot, cilantro, Serrano pepper, and lime give it a Mexican twist.
-Eat black eyed peas for good luck in the new year, or anytime!
+If you want a black eyed peas entree for New Year’s Day, grab this Black Eyed Peas & Ham recipe!

 Black Eyed Peas Salad